-Even if you aren’t planning on purchasing a wand, this short interactive experience is something you don’t want to miss (and if you ARE planning on purchasing a wand for yourself, or say a certain Harry Potter obsessed kiddo, you definitely want to line up at Ollivanders for your chance to be one of the lucky few who has a wand choose them).
+First things first, even if you aren’t planning on purchasing a wand, this short interactive experience is something you don’t want to miss (and if you ARE planning on purchasing a wand for yourself, or say a certain Harry Potter obsessed kiddo, you definitely want to line up at Ollivanders for your chance to be one of the lucky few who has a wand choose them).

 The gist of it is, you line up in (and on particularly busy days also outside of) Ollivanders, eventually entering a small room where a wand keeper picks one member of your group, calls them forward, measures them from tip to toe, and then has them try a series of wands, until the perfect wand chooses them.

 |“The wand chooses the wizard, Mr. Potter.
-It’s not always clear why.”
+It’s not always clear why.”|

 ~ Mr. Ollivander, wand maker

 As the audience member who is being fitted tests out a series of wands, each spell they fire off goes wrong.
 The wand keeper directs them to try a particular spell, something minorly disastrous occurs, the keeper waves her wand and puts everything back to rights, and they then move on to the next wand… and so on.

 After a few attempts, the proper wand finds its way into the participant’s hand — there is a flash of light, a swift breeze — and the wand has chosen the wizard.